IN FULL SWING

 Who does the woman on this issue of Harrison Marks’ Kamera No. 26 remind you of?
 Think carefully.
 If you said Rachel Dolezal that’s exactly who we were thinking of.
 In past times Dolezal would have been a local kook, but one considered harmless in the scheme of things.
 Today she’s landed smack in the middle of America’s poisonous race debate and everyone in the Western world with an internet connection is aware of her.
 So, while her fifteen minutes lasts, what better time could there be for Pulp Intl. to join in by sharing this Kamera?

-As cover star Pamela Green shows, various degrees of race appropriation have a long history, done for show business (Al Jolson, C. Thomas Howell, Eddie Murphy, et al.), stupid fun (think frat parties of the past), economic or social gain (passing as white), malicious intent (typically the case), sex (we can only assume), and myriad other reasons.
+As cover star Pamela Green shows, various degrees of race appropriation have a long history, done for show business (Al Jolson, C. Thomas Howell, Eddie Murphy, et al.), stupid fun (think frat parties of the past), economic or social gain (passing as white), malicious intent (anti-black malice is typical), sex (we can only assume), and myriad other reasons.
 In Green’s case, she’s posing as Princess Sonmar-Harriks, a made-up Middle-Eastern persona she adopted for photo sessions conducted by Marks, who was her husband.

 Green dominates this issue of Kamera, appearing in the centerfold and numerous other pages as both Sonmar-Harriks and herself, but readers are also treated to other models variously lounging on leopard skins, loitering in alleys, showing off oiled-up boobs, erased pubes, and more.
 We have more of these we’ll get around to posting, and meantime you can see another here, and something very rare in a smilar vein published by Harrison Marks here.